Third International Theory: Intellectual and political context

 In the 1960s and 1970s, in the countries of the Arab-Muslim East, various theories of "national brands of socialism", named "Islamic socialism", became widespread.
 This socialism was based on the principles of nationalism, religion and equality, and its ideas inspired a number of revolutions, popular uprisings and coups in the Arab world.
 Similarly, in Libya, on 1 September 1969 a group of Libyan army officers belonging to the Movement of Free Officers, Unionists, and Socialists overthrew the monarchy and proclaimed the Libyan Arab Republic.
 The supreme power was temporarily relegated to the Revolutionary Command Council (RCC), headed by 27-year-old Colonel Muammar Gaddafi.

 The anti-imperialist orientation of the Libyan revolution manifested itself clearly in the first months of the new regime.
-On 7 October 1969, at the 24th Session of the UN General Assembly, the Permanent Representative of Libya announced its intention to eliminate all foreign bases on Libyan land.
+On 7 October 1969, at the 24th Session of the UN General Assembly, the Permanent Representative of Libya announced its intention to eliminate all foreign bases on Libyan territory.

 Following this, the Libyan leadership informed the ambassadors of the United States and Britain that it was terminating the respective agreements.
 Almost at the same time an offensive began against the position of foreign capital in the economy.

 The first results and the nearest tasks of the Libyan revolution were fixed in a public statement on 11 December 1969, a Provisional Constitutional Declaration.
 Islam was declared the official state religion.
 It was proclaimed that one of the main goals of the revolution was the building of a form of socialism based on "religion, morality and patriotism".
 Gaddafi and his companions intended to achieve this through "social justice, high levels of production, the elimination of all forms of exploitation and the equitable distribution of national wealth".